-Its cloves are added to give a spicy pungent flavor to the preparations like breads, toast and Bruschetta (grilled bread slices rubbed with garlic paste with toppings such as olive oil, pepper, tomato, cheese, meat...etc.).
+Its cloves are added to give a spicy, pungent flavor to the preparations like bread, toast, and Bruschetta (grilled bread slices rubbed with garlic paste with toppings such as olive oil, pepper, tomato, cheese, meat).

-The cloves also been used in the preparation of seasonal soups, chutney, and sauces.
+The cloves have also been used in the preparation of seasonal soups, chutney, and sauces.

 The sulfide compounds in the garlic metabolized to allyl methyl sulfide, which is excreted through sweat and breathe producing unpleasant odor and breath (halitosis).

-Garlic-in-oil, as in the pickle preparations, favors growth of Clostridium botulism, which may result in a condition known as botulism (paralysis of nervous system).
-It is therefore, advised that garlic preparations should be preserved inside the refrigerator and should be used as quickly as possible.
+Garlic-in-oil, as in the pickle preparations, favors the growth of Clostridium botulism, which may result in a condition known as botulism (paralysis of the nervous system).
+It is, therefore, advised that garlic preparations should be preserved inside the refrigerator and should be used as quickly as possible.
 (Medical disclaimer).